2013 Little India riot: Domestic

-Singapore's Prime Minister, Lee Hsien Loong, stated that the police will "spare no effort to identify the culprits and deal with them with the full force of the law".
+Singapore's then Prime Minister, Lee Hsien Loong, stated that the police will "spare no effort to identify the culprits and deal with them with the full force of the law".
 Later, he told Singaporeans to refrain from negative comments against migrant workers.
 The country's Deputy Prime Minister, Teo Chee Hean, similarly stated that no effort will be spared in capturing the perpetrators.

 Then Transport Minister Lui Tuck Yew, who was also a member of parliament for that district, wrote on Facebook that he would consider limiting the sale of liquor within Little India.
 A temporary ban on the sale and consumption of alcohol in Little India was in effect during the weekend of 14–15 December; followed by an extension of the ban for 6 months until 24 June 2014 and covered mostly parts of the Central Business District.
 Since May 2014, a total ban of alcohol with closing of night schools and limitation of nightlife areas took effect.

 The incident has also raised debate online by Singaporeans on the issues of overcrowding and increasing numbers of migrant workers in Singapore.
 It also highlighted ongoing ethnic tensions within Singapore, rising income inequality, the country's heavy reliance on foreign labour, and the working conditions of migrant workers.
 The Singapore authorities have called for calm and warned against speculations.

 Mainstream media outlets praised and made public appeals to trace a man and other bystanders who attempted to stop the riots, which was captured on video and uploaded to YouTube.
 The man in the video footage was initially identified as Thangaval Govindarasu, 38, from Tamil Nadu, after he came forward following appeals for the identity of the man.
 However, he later claimed he was not the man in the video, although he did attempt to stop the rioting.
 A coffee shop owner in Little India later claimed that he recognised the man in the footage as a regular customer from Chennai.
 However, he declined to divulge the name of the customer, and stated he is unaware of where the man worked.